-The factor $R_g$ incorporates the off-diagonal effect, coming from the fact that the gluons attached to the $q\bar{q}$ can carry different light-front fractions $x,x^{\prime}$ of the nucleon.
-The factor given in Eq. (\ref{eq:RG}) was obtained at NLO level, in the limit that $x^{\prime}\ll x\ll 1$ and at small $t$ assuming that the diagonal gluon density of proton presents a power-law form \cite{Shuvaev:1999ce} (see discussion in Ref. \cite{Harland-Lang:2013xba}).
+{The} factor $R_g$ incorporates the off-diagonal effect, coming from the fact that the gluons attached to the $q\bar{q}$ can carry different light-front fractions $x,x^{\prime}$ of the nucleon.
+The factor given in Equation~(\ref{eq:RG}) was obtained at the NLO level, in the limit that $x^{\prime}\ll x\ll 1$ and at small $t$, assuming that the diagonal gluon density of the proton follows a power-law form~\cite{Shuvaev:1999ce} (see the discussion in Ref.~\cite{Harland-Lang:2013xba}).
 This phenomenological approach has been considered {extensively} in the literature. {Anyway,} for {relatively} small dipoles (dominant for heavy{-}meson production), the dipole cross-section or amplitude is proportional to the diagonal gluon distribution, which {to } be corrected by the Shuvaev formula in the off-diagonal case.
 In the past, the skewness factor has been extracted from the data by comparing the amplitudes for deeply virtual Compton scattering (DVCS) and the DIS amplitude (see, {e.g.,} Refs. \cite{Favart:2005sc,Favart:2007zz,Schoeffel:2008xw}).
 The parametrization in Equation~(\ref{eq:RG}) is satisfactory {enough} at describing it.

-The elastic scattering amplitude for the process $\gamma p\rightarrow Vp$ is a function of $x$ and of the momentum transfer $\vec{\Delta}$ (with $|t|=\vec{\Delta}^2$), being written as a Fourier transform of the photon and vector meson wavefunctions convoluted with the color dipole scattering amplitude {transverse ($T$) or longitudinal ($L$) polarization contributions}~\cite{Kowalski:2006hc}:
+The elastic scattering amplitude for the process $\gamma p\rightarrow Vp$ is a function of $x$ and of the momentum transfer $\vec{\Delta}$ (with $|t|=\vec{\Delta}^2$), written as a Fourier transform of the photon and vector meson wavefunctions convoluted with the color dipole scattering amplitude {transverse ($T$) or longitudinal ($L$) polarization contributions}~\cite{Kowalski:2006hc}: